Vladimir-csp/uwsm/README.md

     increasing priority), where `${desktop}` is each item of `${XDG_CURRENT_DESKTOP}`, lowercased
-- Difference between environment state before and after preparation is exported into systemd user manager (and dbus activation environment if reference dbus implementation is used)
+- Difference between environment state before and after preparation is exported into systemd user manager (and D-Bus activation environment if reference D-Bus implementation is used)
-- On shutdown previously exported variables are unset from systemd user manager (activation environment of reference dbus daemon does not support unsetting, so those vars are emptied instead (!))
+- On shutdown previously exported variables are unset from systemd user manager (activation environment of reference D-Bus daemon does not support unsetting, so those vars are emptied instead (!))
 - Lists of variables for export and cleanup are determined algorithmically by:
   - comparing environment before and after preparation procedures